omiologic/ng-capsule9/README.md

 ### 2. Import module

-In order to use DHS Common Module on your Angular4 project, you must import the module in `app.module.ts`.
+In order to use NG Capsule9 on your Angular4 project, you must import the module in `app.module.ts`.

 **src/app.module.ts**